Jasminex is engineered as a modular, province-based infrastructure platform designed for the production and export of Traceable Organic Jasmine Rice.

 Jasminex expansion is structured over a 10-year horizon.

-Develop and stabilize Cluster #1
+Develop and stabilize Cluster Module #1

 Validate export channels